hanseatics/BottomBar/README.md

 mBottomBar.attach(findViewById(R.id.fragmentContainer), savedInstanceState);
 ```

-#### I wanna control what views get inside of it!
+#### Can I add it anywhere in the View hierarchy, just like using XML?

-No problem.
+You can't use it by XML as of yet, but you can put it anywhere you want.
 Just attach it to a View instead of Activity:

 ```java
 mBottomBar.attach(findViewById(R.id.myView), savedInstanceState);